Topics Map > LMS > Canvas

 Contact firstname.lastname@example.org for more information about certificate options.

 There are many compliance and institutional training courses in Canvas, dealing with a wide array of topics, from environmental health and safety to job skills training.
-To find out more about other courses on campus, consider joining one of the Communities of Practice (CoPs):

 A list of online and in-person Canvas training resources can be found at Canvas - Training Resources (UW-Madison).
 When you are logged into Canvas, you can also click the Help link in the left navigation menu to view a list of resources.